 The Duomo of Pitigliano, built during the medieval period and dedicated to Saint Paul and Peter, features a large Romanesque bell tower.
 Renovated in the recent centuries, the façade that is seen today is baroque.
 The interior is beautifully decorated including two altarpieces painted by Zuccarelli (1702 – 88).
 Open Daily.

 This outstanding building, dating from the 13th century, houses the Diocesan Museum, Etruscan artefacts and an exhibition of works from local artists including Zuccarelli.
 Entry fees into the Palazzo Orsini are reasonable.
 Closed on Mondays.
-Call 0564 616074 to check on hours of opening, or visit this page.
+Call 0564 616074 to check on hours of opening, or visit the linked page.

 Pitigliano has a Jewish ghetto in Via Zuccarelli, including a Synagogue built in 1598.
 Many Jewish people fled to this town from Rome to escape Catholic persecution some centuries ago, and later the town became known as ‘Little Jerusalem’ due to its prospering Jewish community.
 The Jewish community in Pitignano today is no longer as thriving as it used to, but its vestiges are still present and strong.
 The Synagogue, with its beautiful interior of painted decorations, lamps, Holy Arc, women’s gallery, and pulpit were carefully restored in 1995.
 Most of the old Jewish community's presence has left its mark in the area around the tufa caves, where the kosher wine cellar, butchers, and bakers, as well as the ritual bath, can still be visited.